 For over 2000 years oak has been a fundamental component in the production, maturation and transport of wine.
-First used by merchants as a vessel for transporting finished wine, its capacity to transform the liquid within was arguably a serendipitous byproduct of its initial purely practical use.
+First used by merchants as a vessel for transporting finished wine, its capacity to transform the liquid within was in fact a serendipitous byproduct of its first purely practical use.
 Decisions associated with the preparation and use of oak in winemaking are arguably some of the most influential in defining style, be that regional, site-specific or that of an individual vigneron.
 Often under-appreciated, the journey of the oak barrel from forest to cellar reveals an intricate and complex story, one of nature, craft and science.

 As the Roman empire expanded aggressively across the globe they encountered a number of diverse cultures, many of them possessing technologies which the Romans ’embraced’.
 When the Romans encountered the Gauls they found a people who were transporting beer in wooden barrels, bound together with metal hoops.
 The Romans themselves were aware that earlier civilisations had used palm wood barrels to transport wine, Greek historians had noted that ancient Mesopotamians used barrels made of palm wood to transport wine along the Euphrates.
 Despite this, until their encounter with the Gauls, amphorae had been the Roman’s transport medium of choice.